Skip to content

 Strategy 4: Earn Third-Party Coverage and Mentions

-Here is the uncomfortable truth about AI visibility: 82-90% of AI citations come from earned media, not brand-owned content (BrightEdge / Ahrefs, 2025).
+Here is the uncomfortable truth about AI visibility: most AI citations point at earned media rather than brand-owned content.
 You cannot content-market your way into AI recommendations by publishing on your own blog alone.
 You need other people talking about you.

 Press coverage has fast impact.
-New press releases and news articles can begin appearing in AI responses within days of publication, since RAG systems actively retrieve recent content.
-A well-placed article in a trade publication can shift your AI visibility within days, not months.
+New press releases and news articles can begin appearing in AI responses quickly of publication, since RAG systems actively retrieve recent content.
+A well-placed article in a trade publication can shift your AI visibility quickly, not months.

 LinkedIn is the #2 most cited social source and has doubled in citation frequency over the past year (Ahrefs, 2025).
 Thought leadership posts from your founders and executives, especially those that get significant engagement, feed directly into AI training data and RAG retrieval.